t4d-wintellectnow/apollo-react-enhancers-starter-project/README.md

-# Apollo Client Subscription with React Starter Project
+# Apollo Client Enhancers with React Starter Project

 This project is for used with the Mastering Apollo Series on WintellectNOW [http://www.wintellectnow.com](http://www.wintelltectnow.com)